ScienceStacks/SciSheets/scipy_proceedings/papers/joseph_hellerstein/scisheets.rst

   This feature also improves scalability since calculations can be executed without the overhead of the spreadsheet system.

-Further, SciSheets seeks to improve the programming skills of it users.
+Further, SciSheets seeks to improve the programming skills of its users.
 It is hoped that Calcers will start using scripts, and that Scripters will gain better insight into modularization and testing.